 Parkesburg is a very small borough located in the state of Pennsylvania.
 With a population of 3,687 people and two constituent neighborhoods, Parkesburg is the 404th largest community in Pennsylvania.
-Much of the housing stock in Parkesburg was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Parkesburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-The per capita income in Parkesburg in 2010 was $26,106, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $104,424 for a family of four.
+The per capita income in Parkesburg in 2010 was $25,174, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $100,696 for a family of four.
 However, Parkesburg contains both very wealthy and poor people as well.

 Parkesburg is a somewhat ethnically-diverse borough.
 The people who call Parkesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Parkesburg residents report their race to be White, followed by Black or African-American.
-Parkesburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.70% of the borough’s residents.
-Important ancestries of people in Parkesburg include Irish, Italian, English, and Polish.
+Important ancestries of people in Parkesburg include Irish, Italian, Polish, and English.

 The most common language spoken in Parkesburg is English.
 Other important languages spoken here include Spanish and Chinese.